kurtschlatzer/angcalc/README.md

 ###Usage

-1. Make sure Bower components are installed:
+Make sure Bower components are installed:

 ```
 $ bower install
 ```

-1. Open index.html in your browser.
+Open index.html in your browser.
-2. Do the math.